svenbuder/GALAH_DR3/README.md

 - The IDL script used to collect SME output files into FITS files, [galah_collect.pro](https://github.com/svenbuder/GALAH_DR3/tree/master/analysis/galah_collect.pro)

 #### c) tests used to improve the setup
 - Which lines should be used and which continuum regions should be selected.
-A test was performed for 10000 randomly chosen spectra, see [select_masks](https://github.com/svenbuder/GALAH_DR3/tree/master/analysis/abundances/tests/select_masks), see **plot_abundance_masks_for_10k_spectra.ipynb**
+A test was performed for 10000 randomly chosen spectra, see [select_masks](https://github.com/svenbuder/GALAH_DR3/tree/master/analysis/abundances/tests/select_masks)
+- Is the linelist data correct?
+We plotted the individual lines and their [linelist_data](https://github.com/svenbuder/GALAH_DR3/tree/master/analysis/abundances/linelist_data)
+- We did performance tests on the computational performance in order to estimate runtimes. [performance_tests](https://github.com/svenbuder/GALAH_DR3/tree/master/analysis/performance_tests)

 ### 3) Processing